harta55/EnTAP/docs/source/basic_usage.rst

 Since file naming is based on your input as well, the flags below **must** remain the same:

+* (- - runN / - - runP)

+* (- - ontology)

+* (- - protein)

 * (-i / - - input)

 * (-a / - - align)

 * (-d / - - database)
-    * Do not necessarily need to remain the same.
-If additional databases are added, EnTAP will recognize the new ones and run similarity searching on them
+    * Does not necessarily need to remain the same.
+If additional databases are added, EnTAP will recognize the new ones and run similarity searching on them whilst skipping those that have already been ran

 * (- - qcoverage)

 * (- - tcoverage)

 * (- - trim)

+* (- - out-dir)

 .. _state-label: